louspringer/python-azure-mgmt-billing/README.md

-# python-azure-mgmt-billing
+# Python azure-mgmt-billing
-A jupyter notebook exploring the Azure Python SDK package azure-mgmt.
+A jupyter notebook exploring the Azure Python SDK package [azure-mgmt-billing](https://docs.microsoft.com/en-us/python/api/overview/azure/billing/management?view=azure-python).

+This notebook explores the two available resources, invoices and periods.
+The azure-mgmt-billing package does note expose a method to get usage informtion, and the invoice resource only returns PDFs of invoices.